inaimathi/langnostic/drafts/do-you-even-lift.md

 [^moderately-because]: "Moderately" because it absolutely won't kill me to eat any quantity of cheese, but it just as absolutely _will_ make me feel bloated and give me various other short-term gastro-intestinal problems.
 This is something I'd prefer to avoid if I at all can.
 By the way, before you suggest it, [Lactease](TODO) and similar products do little if anything for me.
 I have lactose-intolerant friends and family that swear by them, so they may still work for _you_, but I haven't had enough payoff to actually recommend them to you myself.

 It was a predictably small step from that to just plain cutting out meat, and starting to get my protein from [various](TODO - red kidney), [readily](TODO - white kidney) and [cheaply](TODO - black bean) available [legumes](TODO - lentils).
-It absolutely helps that my primary is also vegan, so we don't have to pull any kind of culinary contortion to hit both diets.
+It absolutely helps that my primary is also vegan, so we don't have to pull any kind of culinary contortionism to hit both diets.

 I'm not sure which had a larger effect on my weight; the diet or the workout, but in combination, they absolutely help.
 I went from an obviously flabby 110 kg to a somewhat-muscular-but-still-kinda-flabby 86 kg.
 This also resulted in taking about two inches off my waist-line, and shrinking me to the point that previously tight shirts are now noticeably baggy around my mid-section.
 I'm very probably going to have to buy more clothes soon, but holding off because I'm convinced I can lose another five kilos or so, and put on enough muscle-mass that fit will become an issue again before I'm done.